nandeyanen1729/twint/README.md

 # twint

-twint is a twitter scraping tool without using api.
+twint is a twitter scraping tool.

 ## Requirements
 - Python 3.6;